NatTuck/khoury-ntuck/courses/2018/01/cs4550/index.md

    scratch.
  - If your new score is higher than the old score, you get your points back.
- - Challenges must be issued within two weeks of the grade being posted to Bottlenose, and before finals week starts.
+ - Challenges must be issued within two weeks of the grade being posted to Bottlenose, and before the end (Friday) of finals week.

 ### Special Accomodations